Barcelona Metro: map, timetable and useful information

 Our advice for traveling by metro in Barcelona

-Save on your Barcelona metro journeys
+Save on your Barcelona metro tickets

 A metro ticket or any public transport card is valid on all metro, bus, tram or train travel.